A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Results

 One strength of explicitly treating the many-body electronic system is that the electronic response to external stimuli, such as charge noise, can be explicitly modelled.
 Assume a short polyacetylene molecule with 4 sites hosting 4 electrons, represented by Eq.~\eqref{eq:hubbard}, and initially in equilibrium.
-A distortion in the surrounding structure suddenly traps an electron near our molecule, resulting in a repulsive Coulomb potential $V(t) = \sum_{i=0}^{3} V_i(t) c_{i}^{\dagger} {c}_{i}$ and $V_i(0^+) = \frac{1}{5 (i+1)}$.
-The subsequently induced dipole moment is presented in Fig.~\ref{fig:blochDynamicsGenDicke} (left) for three different values of onsite repulsion $U$.
-Without direct electronic interaction, the BBGKY-HEOM is nearly exact as the many-body correlation induced by the cavity is comparably small in this case.
-The quality of our approximation remains excellent for $U=0.1$ and slowly worsens for systems with sizeable correlation of $U=0.2$, as one would expect.
+A distortion in the surrounding structure suddenly traps an electron near our molecule, resulting in a repulsive Coulomb potential $V(t) = \sum_{i=0}^{3} V_i(t) c_{i}^{\dagger} {c}_{i}$.
+In the following, we consider the quench dynamics after the electrons has left again, meaning we set $V_i(t<0) = \frac{4}{5 (i+1)}$ and $V_i(t\geq 0) =0$.
+The subsequent occupation of the first site $n_1(t)=\cavg{c_1^\dagger c_1}$ is presented in Fig.~\ref{fig:FH_benchmark} (left) for three different values of onsite repulsion $U$ (blue lines).
+It is compared against an exact solution of the master equation (black, dashed lines).
+The quality of our approximation remains excellent for $U/J\leq0.5$ and slowly worsens for systems with sizable correlations of $U/J=0.7$, as one would expect.
+We note that the accuracy of BBGKY will generally also depend on the initial state, which influences to which extend non-Gaussian three-particle correlations will build up.
+For example, we demonstrate in Appendix ~\ref{app:purification} that accurate results can also be obtained for $U/J = 1$ with a weaker, quadratic quench potential $V_i$.

 Charge will not only localize once but randomly tunnel in and out of the impurity.
-The dynamics originating from the random localization of charge on the dipole moment is shown in Fig.~\ref{fig:blochDynamicsGenDicke} (right) with the corresponding changes in occupation (inset) and time-dependent (gray dotted) potential.
-Clearly, hitting a resonance condition such as at $Jt=40$ can result in large deviations from the equilibrium state without noticeable influence on the quality of the BBGKY-HEOM predictions.
+The dynamics originating from the random localization of charge on the dipole moment is shown in Fig.~\ref{fig:FH_benchmark} (right) for $U/J=0.1$ with the corresponding changes in occupation (inset) and time-dependent (gray dotted) potential $V_0(t)$.
+The suddenly appearing charge shortly before $Jt=40$ enhances the oscillation already present in the system.
+This results in large deviations from the equilibrium state without noticeable influence on the quality of the BBGKY-HEOM predictions.
 One strength of the BBGKY-HEOM is therefore to resolve the many-body electronic dynamics that originates from time-dependent modulations which allows us to simulate e.g. charge noise, dynamics screening, or triplet-triplet annihilation explicitly -- a feature that we plan to leverage further in the future.